Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 rm -iv spe11a.vtk
 ```

-This should produce a `spe11a_extruded.vtu` that can be inspected with [paraview](https://www.paraview.org/) or an other
+This should produce a file `spe11a_extruded.vtu` that can be inspected with [paraview](https://www.paraview.org/) or another
 vtk enabled 3D reader.
 The cell data of porosity and permeability are tagged as _PORO_ and _PERM_ in this output.
 The facies labels
 are registered under _attribute_.

 An additional option exists for applying pore-volume modification for case spe11-b.
 Then the altered procedure, starting this time from
-the structured mesh is:
+a structured mesh is:

 ```bash
 python3 make_structured_mesh.py --variant B -nx 300 -ny 100